Subsidian/DiscordSatPassPredict/README.md

 # DiscordSatPassPredict
+## IMPORTANT:
+there are some errors and I would not recommend using this yet.
+I will update this tomorrow once I sort them out

 ## Welcome!
 This is a discord bot that can take multiple TLE's as input from a text file and predict passes based on longitude and latitude, then sorts the output in ascending order.